Richardinho/backbone-with-dependency-injection/README.md

 ## has(token)

-returns true if service has been registered on the injector
+Returns true if service has been registered on the injector

 - `token` - string identifier for this service

 ## get(token)

-returns service identified by token
+Returns service identified by token

 - `token` - string identifier for this service